 - Retinal exam with pupil dilation

-There are numerous indicators we cover during our cataracts exam.
+We cover numerous indicators during our cataracts exam:

 - Overall lens opacity